-A surprising number of undergraduates in Finance, Management and Accountancy courses have also achieved an A-Level in History.
-It sits well alongside a large number of other A-Level choices, from Modern and Ancient Languages, English, Geography, the Creative Arts and even Mathematics and Sciences.
+It sits well alongside a large number of other A-level choices, from Modern and Ancient Languages, English, Geography, the Creative Arts and even Mathematics and Sciences.

-• Grade B or Grade 6 in GCSE History and English.
+• Grade 6 or above in GCSE History and GCSE

 Mandarin

 Success in languages continues to be very well-respected in the academic sphere as a discipline which requires a wide variety of skills (listening, speaking, reading and writing) and which is an excellent way to develop interpersonal, communicative expertise, and an appreciation of other cultures.